 State Forest Highlights

 Trails for Hiking, Snowmobiling, and ATV Riding: Pine Island State Forest features a variety of trails suitable for hiking, snowmobiling, and ATV riding.
-These trails wind through the forest's extensive landscapes, offering both scenic beauty and opportunities for outdoor adventure.- Pine Island Hiking Trail: A scenic trail that takes hikers through diverse terrains, including dense forests and open wetlands, providing beautiful views and opportunities to spot wildlife.
+These trails wind through the forest's extensive landscapes, offering both scenic beauty and opportunities for outdoor adventure.

 Rum River State Forest